silvercircle/silvercircle.github.io/index.markdown

 on either your local development machine or the server machine itself and a web server that can serve static files (basically, the role model of all web servers).

 ## How it works?
 Fairly simple.
 You write content in markdown format, a plain text format that has become popular among developers and blog authors over the years.
 MD is simple, yet powerful enough to create well formatted postings and has features to embed images and other rich media content.
 It also can output well formatted and syntax colored code in many programming languages which is a favorite feature for many programmers.
+If you wish, you can write in HTML or mix Markdown and HTML in any possible way.

 Once you are done with writing, you tell Jekyll to *build* the site.
-During this process, Jekyll takes your content and translates it from markdown into HTML.
+During this process, Jekyll takes your content and translates it from Markdown into HTML.
 The HTML is then fed into templates which are processed by the template compiler.
 It spits out ready-to-serve static HTML pages.
 Jekyll comes with its own simple web server which you can use locally on your development machine to